defenseunicorns/uds-cli/adr/0009-bundle-media-types.md

 ## Footnotes

-1. This ADR is largely historical and serves as developer documentation for why bundle OCI artifacts are stuctured the way they are.
+1. This ADR is largely historical and serves as developer documentation for why bundle OCI artifacts are structured the way they are.
 This has been the case since UDS CLI's inception in August 2023.